The Best Electrolyte Drink Without Sugar (And How To Make It Yourself)

 - "Brain fog" or clouding of consciousness

 But even mild cases of sodium deficiency can cause an energy deficit.
-This is common in keto athletes (known as "keto flu"), as a low-carbohydrate diet leads to increased sodium loss through urine - as sodium is also lost through sweat.
+This is common in keto athletes (known as the "keto flu") because a low-carb diet leads to increased sodium loss through the urine — because sodium is also lost through sweat.

-Low serum potassium (hypokalemia), on the other hand, is usually due to potassium loss through diarrhea or vomiting.
+A low serum potassium level (hypokalemia), on the other hand, is usually due to potassium losses through diarrhea or vomiting.

-The conclusion is that a daily electrolyte drink should focus first on sodium and then on potassium..
+The bottom line is that a daily electrolyte drink should focus on sodium first and then potassium.

-However, there are rumors that sugar is useful for the absorption of electrolytes.
+However, there are rumors that sugar is useful for absorbing electrolytes.
 Should a daily electrolyte drink also contain sugar?

 No, you don't need sugar for hydration.
 But glucose can speed up electrolyte absorption.

 Sodium and glucose share a couple of transporters in the small intestine - SGLT1 and SGLT2.
-These transporters help move sodium, glucose, and fluid through the intestine and into the bloodstream.
+These transporters help move sodium, glucose, and fluid through the gut and into the bloodstream.

-When you add glucose to a hydration solution, the net absorption of sodium and fluid is increased.
-That's the basis for oral rehydration therapy (ORT) - a procedure used in hospitals to rehydrate patients with infectious diarrhea and other illnesses.
-ORT has been very helpful in combating cholera epidemics in recent decades.
+Adding glucose to a hydration solution increases net sodium and fluid intake.
+This is the basis for oral rehydration therapy (ORT) - a procedure used in hospitals to rehydrate patients with infectious diarrhea and other diseases.
+The ORT has been very helpful in fighting cholera epidemics over the past few decades.

-ORT works.
-There's no denying that.
+LOCATION works.
+That is undeniable.
 But do you need the sugar?
-Consider this:
+Consider the following:

 In addition to glucose, many other compounds (ketones, amino acids, butyrate, and phosphorus) also transport sodium through the gut.

-Sodium can also diffuse through the intestine without a co-transporter.
+Sodium can also diffuse through the gut without a co-transporter.

 A saline solution effectively reversed exercise-induced hyponatremia in long-distance runners.
 No glucose required.

-The last point is directed against sugar itself.
-A little glucose can be tolerated, but consuming too much sugar has negative consequences.
-That's why we eliminate sugar from some of our products.
+The last point is against the sugar itself.
+A little glucose is okay, but consuming too much sugar has negative consequences.
+That's why we don't use sugar in some of our products.

-The average European consumes a whopping 17% of their calories from added sugar.
-That's nearly 20 teaspoons in a 2000-calorie diet.
+The average European gets a whopping 17% of their calories from added sugar.
+That's almost 20 teaspoons on a 2000 calorie diet.

 Most of this sugar comes from sweetened beverages and foods.
-Many electrolyte drinks - like Gatorade, Powerade, and anything shimmering blue - fall into this category.
+Many electrolyte drinks -- like Gatorade, Powerade, and anything that has blue iridescence -- fall into this category.

 The consequences of excessive sugar consumption are beyond the scope of this article.
 (I wrote a whole blog about how sugar makes us sick).

-But check out this incomplete list of chronic diseases associated with higher sugar intake.
+But check out this partial list of chronic diseases linked to higher sugar intake.

 Chronic diseases associated with sugar consumption: